matthew-andersen/TableBookingSystem/README.md

 ### Prerequisites

-A MySQL database with appropriate records will be needed for the software to function.
-Samples can be found in the 'database-samples' folder.
-Furthermore, a database will be needed to host the PHP files.
+A MySQL database with appropriate structuring and records will be needed for the software to function.
+Samples can be found in the 'db-assets' folder.
+Furthermore, a server will be needed to host the PHP files.
+For development purposes WAMP has been used so far.

 ### Modifying Map
+The map is based on SVG components, made clickable with anchor tags.

 1. A base outline template of the floor plan will need to be saved as an SVG and then the vector code must be added into the application.php (in the 'booking-system folder').
 Make sure to replace the current one
 2. Too add rooms/desks/locations coloured blocks need to be overlayed on the template then these blocks need to be saved as SVGs